Please contact us if you are interested in purchasing an original painting, so that we can discuss delivery options.

 Giclée (pronounced "zhee-clay" or "gee-clay", a french word meaning "sprayed" onto the paper from many tiny ink jets) describes the most advanced process for fine-art digital printmaking.
 The newer giclée printers have the ability to resist fading about 10 times longer than earlier printers.

 Using highly saturated, water-based archival inks with the potential for making 512 chromatic changes, newer giclée printers can print more than three million colours.
-The prints can be produced on a variety of absorbent surfaces ranging from fine-art papers to canvas, silk, and even leather.
-Prints on canvas are protected with a coating that makes them water resistant and allows them to be displayed without glass.

 Competition has not only forced the evolution of longer-lasting inks with broader and more saturated colour ranges but also brought forward the growing importance of the role of craftsmanship.
 To get the best reproduction possible, to minimise compromises, and to determine the compatibility of media and the permanence of inks, it is necessary to discuss the process and practices involved with the individual printer.

-The Smooth Fine Art Paper produces images with vivid colour reproduction and high contrast.
+The paper is museum quality archival Photo Realistic Matt produced by Giclée.
+It is acid free.
+The inks used are Epson Ultrachrome.
+Giclée Prints produce images with vivid colour reproduction and high contrast.
 A true artist look is achieved thanks to the smooth hot press surface and low glare of this Fine Art Paper.
-Acid free mounting and framing is recommended.
+Colours have a velvety finish.

 What size prints do you offer?